a11yproject/a11yproject.com/src/posts/how-to-hide-content.md

 This will ensure that if an interactive element receives focus, the styles of the .`visually-hidden` class will be undone and the focusable content will be exposed.

-The CSS class `.visually-hidden` is also commonly known as `.sr-only`, where sr stands for "screen readers".
+Many popular CSS frameworks provide a `.visually-hidden` or `.sr-only` class, where `sr` stands for "screen readers".

 ## Alternatives to `display: none`